 Choosing a Mesothelioma Doctor

-A mesothelioma physician should work well together on a multidisciplinary team with other mesothelioma doctors.
+A mesothelioma physician should work well with other mesothelioma doctors on a multidisciplinary team.
 It truly takes a team of doctors and staff to treat a cancer patient.